 How does Google Search find important links on a website?

 Member

-by pietro , in category: SEO , a year ago
+by pietro , in category: SEO , 2 years ago

+How does Google Search find important links on a website?